Posted in: Latest News

 As they began I sat down or walked around taking some shots, I left them to it best I could the odd question came my way and my translator also came over.
 Regularly interrupting there session I spent 45 minutes taking the pictures, I then went back upstairs thanked them and sat upstairs for a while until lunch time.
 I was checking my first 350 odd images I had taken and some were pretty good.

 So we began walking around in the baking hot weather with heat haze all over the place on roofs, cars and roads trying to abide by the rules mentioned earlier even more difficult as you feel a fight or flight sensation a constant uneasiness.
 We got indoors up some narrow steps no more guns in sight and families of all kinds people with a lot of different backgrounds seem to just relax here so I felt a little easier, I ordered my food the typical Brazilian way get what you want and weigh the plate and the end of the line take a ticket and enjoy your meal.
 So as we both sat down Roberta with her chopsticks another funny thing in Brazil a lot of people use chopsticks I have no idea where the tradition arose but I know China is quite a way from Brazil. ‘if someone knows the history of chopsticks in brazil comment below’.
-My portion a lot bigger than robertas she laughed at the size of it we began talking about the upcoming new yrs and a friend of Roberta’s arrived sat next to us his english was pretty good we got talking about how I got here why I wnated to and I explained I enjoy boxing and travlling so I got in touch with Patrick who is based in Rio but originally from London and a few emails exchanged and it was agreed so here I am one of the most violent places in latin america in such a snall place compared to cities as a whole Rio, medellin Colombia, mexican cities, caracas or even Guyana Georgetown.
+My portion a lot bigger than Roberta's she laughed at the size of it we began talking about the upcoming new yrs and a friend of Roberta’s arrived sat next to us his English was pretty good we got talking about how I got here why I wanted to and I explained I enjoy boxing and travelling so I got in touch with Patrick who is based in Rio but originally from London and a few emails exchanged and it was agreed so here I am one of the most violent places in Latin America in such a small place compared to cities as a whole Rio, Medellin Colombia, Mexican cities, Caracas or even Guyana Georgetown.
 All who had so-called notorious reputations.
 But not 12-year-olds on motorbikes with assault rifles, I also saw at least one rocket launcher on a rooftop with a person no older than 16.

 As we sat down to eat mid conversation a person casually said hello in Portuguese to a fellow family member I would presume.
 He sat down next to me with an uzi attached to his waist anxiety level shot way up again, loss of appetite in due course to follow.
 The other two Roberta and her friend registered my shocked face and just laughed, ‘its normal in maré’.